-The Revd Dr Keith Riglin is an Anglican Priest, and Chaplain at the St Thomas’ campus.
-He is also covering the Waterloo campus.
+The Revd Canon Dr Keith Riglin AKC is an Anglican Priest, and Chaplain to the St Thomas’ and Waterloo campuses.

-Keith has been a Chaplain at King's College London since 2012 and the Assistant Dean since 2017.
+Keith has been a Chaplain at King's College London since 2012 and (having served as Assistant Dean, 2017-20) is the Vice Dean of the College.
 He has served in university chaplaincies in Bath and Cambridge, as a Minister in Amersham, and as a Lecturer at the University of the West Indies, Jamaica.
 He came to King’s (after a two-month locum in the Diocese of Argyll & The Isles) from serving in a Notting Hill parish and community development project.

 Keith read education and religious studies through the Institute of Education, London, and theology at Oxford; undertook postgraduate studies at Heythrop College, London; and doctoral research, in ecclesiology, at the University of Birmingham.